CarlVerret/csFastFloat/README.md

 In this repo [FastFloatTestBench](https://github.com/CarlVerret/FastFloatTestBench) we demonstrate a concrete performance gain obtained with FastFloat.ParseDouble() with the [CSVHelper](https://github.com/JoshClose/CsvHelper) library.
 This is one of the fastest CSV parser available.

 Single and multiple columns files have been tested.
 Canada.txt and mesh.txt are the same from previous benchmark.
 Syntethic.csv is composed of 150 000 random floats.
-World cities population data (100k/300k) represent real data obtained from [OpenDataSoft](https://public.opendatasoft.com/explore/dataset/worldcitiespop).
+World cities population data (100k/300k) are real data obtained from [OpenDataSoft](https://public.opendatasoft.com/explore/dataset/worldcitiespop).
 Benchmark is run on same environment.

 ``` ini